matthew-pool/portfolio/[Python] Wormhole (text-adventure game), tic-tac-toe, & statistics/README.md

 ![pic](images/Picture3.png)
 ![pic](images/Picture4.png)

-NOTE: tic_tac_toe and statistics are additional projects
+NOTE: tic_tac_toe and statistics are additional projects you may view.